 The Beauty of Being Vulnerable

 Leslie is terrified of getting older, of her children leaving home, of being alone.
 These feelings scare her so much, she invents ways not to face her fears.
-Mostly, she lashes out at others for “making” her feel bad.
-She wonders why she has so few friends and can’t find a mate.
+Mostly, she lashes out at others for “making” her feel bad about “giving so much”.
+She wonders why she has so few truly close friends who she can be herself with.

 Janice doesn’t walk, she swaggers.
 She doesn’t talk, she commands.
 When her children and friends head for the exit, she figures they just don’t have the guts to handle such a big woman.
 But she has an ulcer and she can’t sleep.
 Lately, she’s been having nightmares about being trapped.
 Deep, deep down, she’s afraid she’s really a little insignificant person after all.